tecnologiaenegocios/access_control/doc/model-security.rst

 option), ``has_one`` (without the ``:through`` option) and ``has_and_belongs_to_many`` associations.

+Currently, no association can have a option ``:conditions`` or ``:finder_sql``.
+This limitation allows that a tree be built easily by inspecting each association.

 If no parent association is defined all permissions will be inherited from the global node.